 The World Factbook is not a gazetteer (a dictionary or index of places, usually with descriptive or statistical information) and cannot provide more than the names of the administrative divisions (in the Government category) and major cities/towns (on the country maps).
 Our expanded Cross-Reference List of Geographic Names (Appendix F), however, includes many of the world’s major geographic features as well as historic (former) names of countries and cities mentioned in The World Factbook.

-The European Union (EU) is not a country, but it has taken on many nation-like attributes and these may be expanded in the future.
+Although the European Union (EU) is not a country, it has taken on many nation-like attributes, and these may be expanded in the future.
+Additionally, the EU is either a member, partner, or observer in many international organizations and has diplomatic representation with many countries.
 It is for these reasons that a separate European Union entry was created.
-However, because of the EU’s special status, this entry appears after the country listing.
 A more complete explanation on the inclusion of the EU into the Factbook may be found in the “Preliminary statement” of the European Union entry.

 Vatican City is found under Holy See.
 The term “Holy See” refers to the authority and sovereignty vested in the Pope and his advisors to direct the worldwide Catholic Church.
 As the jurisdictional equal of a state, the Holy See can enter into treaties and sends and receives diplomatic representatives.
 Vatican City, created in 1929 to administer properties belonging to the Holy See in Rome, is recognized under international law as a sovereign state, but it does not send or receive diplomatic representatives.
 Consequently, Holy See is included as a Factbook entry, with Vatican City cross-referenced in the Geographic Names appendix.